marcsingleton/marcsingleton.github.io/content/_index.md

 title = "Home"
 +++

-Hi!
 This website is under construction.
 Stay tuned while I update it!

 {{< js >}}